SMukherjee07/Geospatial-analysis/README.md

 The datasets used in the project include:

 1. Earthquake Depth and Magnitude Data: Global earthquake data including depth and magnitude for analysis.

-2.California Starbucks Locations: Starbucks stores in California and relevant demographic data such as population, median age, and household income.
+2. California Starbucks Locations: Starbucks stores in California and relevant demographic data such as population, median age, and household income.

-3.NYC Motor Vehicle Collisions Data: Collision data from 2013-2018, including crash locations and proximity to hospitals.
+3. NYC Motor Vehicle Collisions Data: Collision data from 2013-2018, including crash locations and proximity to hospitals.

 4. Hospitals in NYC: Hospital location data to analyze response times for crashes.

 PROJECT TASKS: